jwodder/demagnetize-rs/README.md

 - `[general]` — settings that don't fit anywhere more specific
     - `batch-jobs` (positive integer; default 50) — the maximum number of magnet links that the `batch` command will operate on at once
+    - `encrypt` — Configures when to use MSE/PE encryption when connecting to peers and what to tell HTTP trackers about encryption support.
+The possible options are:
+        - `"always"` – Always use encryption with peers, and include a `requirecrypto=1` parameter in announcements to HTTP trackers
+        - `"prefer"` — Try creating an encrypted connection to a peer first; if the encryption handshake fails, and the peer does not require encryption, try again without encryption.
+Also include a `supportcrypto=1` parameter in announcements to HTTP trackers.
+            - This is the default.
+            - Note that falling back to an unencrypted connection resets the peer handshake timeout (See `peers.handshake-timeout` below).
+        - `"if-required"` — Only use encryption if the returning tracker indicated that the peer requires encryption, and include a `supportcrypto=1` parameter in announcements to HTTP trackers.
+        - `"never"` — Do not use encryption; do not attempt to connect to peers that require encryption; do not include any crypto parameters in announcements to HTTP trackers

 - `[peers]` — settings for interacting with peers
     - `dh-exchange-timeout` (nonnegative integer; default 30) — When performing
       the handshake for an encrypted peer connection, wait this many seconds for the remote peer to send its portion of the Diffie-Hellman key exchange.
-    - `encryption-preference` — Configures when to use MSE/PE encryption when connecting to peers.
-The possible options are:
-        - `"always"` – Always use encryption.
-Also causes announcements to HTTP trackers to include a `requirecrypto=1` parameter.
-        - `"prefer"` — Try creating an encrypted connection first; if the encryption handshake fails, and the peer does not require encryption, try again with an unencrypted connection.
-Also causes announcements to HTTP trackers to include a `supportcrypto=1` parameter.
-            - This is the default.
-            - Note that falling back to an unencrypted connection resets the peer handshake timeout (see `handshake-timeout` below).
-        - `"if-required"` — Only use encryption if the returning tracker indicated that the peer requires encryption.
-Also causes announcements to HTTP trackers to include a `supportcrypto=1` parameter.
-        - `"never"` — Do not use encryption; do not attempt to connect to peers that require encryption.
-Also causes announcements to HTTP trackers to not include a crypto parameter.
     - `handshake-timeout` (nonnegative integer; default 60) — When connecting
       to a peer, if the TCP connection, encryption handshake, and BitTorrent handshake are not all completed within this many seconds, the peer is